saurabh1088/notes/DataStructures/DataStructures.md

 - Iterating through all elements of an array or linked list (for item in my_list:).
 - Copying an array.

+## O(n^2) - Quadratic Time

+### Meaning
+- The time it takes to complete the operation grows proportionally to the square of the input size.
+- If one doubles the input size, the time roughly quadruples.
+- This is often seen with nested loops.

+### Analogy
+- Imagine a classroom with n students.
+    - Teacher asks each student to shake hands with every other student exactly once.

+### Examples
+- Nested loops where each loop iterates over the entire input (e.g., simple sorting algorithms like Bubble Sort or Selection Sort).
+- Comparing every element in a list to every other element.

 ## Resources

 https://www.youtube.com/playlist?list=PLDV1Zeh2NRsB6SWUrDFW2RmDotAfPbeHu